MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/security-and-privacy-for-site-administration.md

 -   A distribution point that is configured for HTTPS

--   A management that is configured for HTTPS and enabled to support mobile devices
+-   A management point that is configured for HTTPS and enabled to support mobile devices

 A certificate trust list (CTL) is a defined list of trusted root certification authorities.
 When you use a CTL with Group Policy and a public key infrastructure (PKI) deployment, a CTL enables you to supplement the existing trusted root certification authorities that are configured on your network, such as those that are automatically installed with Microsoft Windows or added through Windows enterprise root certification authorities.
 However, when a CTL is configured in IIS, it defines a subset of those trusted root certification authorities.